LukasWoodtli/WebPage/pelican/content/understanding_computation.md

-*"operational semantics is about explaining a language’s meaning by designing an interpreter for it.
+*"operational semantics is about explaining a language's meaning by designing an interpreter for it.
 By contrast, the language-to-language translation of denotational semantics is like a compiler"* - page 60

 *"[It's] possible to compare two programs written in different languages, if a denotational semantics exists to translate both languages into some shared representation"* - page 62